ymontotoCapco/GeneralDocs/Documentation/Debugging/XcodeDebugging.md

 | :----------------------------------------------------------: | :----------------------------------------------------------: |
 | <sub>This example shows what an optimized tableview might look like.</sub> | <sub>This example shows how a poorly optimized tableview would look (notice the shades of red).</sub> |

-In the examples above, the `UIIMageView`, `UITableView`, and even the `UITableViewCell` all each are rendered and take up precious resources on the device.
+In the examples above, the `UIImageView`, `UITableView`, and even the `UITableViewCell` all each are rendered and take up precious resources on the device.
 By making sure that the image has no alpha, and that the tableview cells all have a background color of `white` we are able to reduce the amount of on device operations which are needed to produce a transparent image and cell.

 > Seems like a given, but remember: <br>
 > 🟢&nbsp; - **Good**<br>